endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![Sequence Diagram 1](./pictures/seqDiagramRound1.png)

+That's because of the roundrobin strategy seen on the config file.
+This strategy consists to give a request to one server and the next to the next server.
+So in this case where it's a stateful ap (session dependant) it's anightmare because each time we mak a request we can go to another server than the previous request so our cookie will be reset (that's because the current server doesn't know the sessions of the previous server).

 ### 4.
 Here is the test in JMeter, we can see that assertions are false because the counters doesn't increment, in fact th server don't know the users coming because of balancing strategy used here.